• Skip to primary navigation

 Like other gadgets, the wireless charging pad is backward-compatible.

-You can use fast wireless charger 2.0 pad charge your Galaxy Note 9.
-But the maximum charging capacity will be limited by the phone (7.5w).
+You can use a fast wireless charger 2.0 pad to charge your Galaxy Note 9.
+However, the phone’s maximum charging capacity (7.5w) will limit it.

 You can also use a normal wireless charger to charge Galaxy Note 10.
 But the charging capacity will be limited by the wireless charger (5w).

-For Galaxy Note 10 or Note 10+, you may consider getting the latest wireless charging pad that supports fast wireless charging 2.0 (e.g., Samsung 15W fast wireless charging pad, or Samsung wireless charger Duo Pad (2019 version)).
+For Galaxy Note 10 or Note 10+, you may consider getting the latest wireless charging pad that supports fast wireless charging 2.0 (e.g., Samsung 15W fast wireless charging pad or Samsung wireless charger Duo Pad).

 Typical charging time for Galaxy Note 10 and Galaxy Note 10+

 The charging time depends on many factors.
 The charger is only one of them.
-The ambient temperature, the working load of the phone, may also affect the charging time considerably.
+The ambient temperature and working load of the phone may also considerably affect the charging time.

 We tested the typical charging time with different Samsung branded chargers: